12 steps to join the #JerusalemaChallenge!

 What will be the impact on our health care workers?
 Where will we be 6 months from now?

-Here you have health workers in 60 countries, getting their groove on, spreading optimism.
+Here you have a hospital, getting their groove on, spreading optimism while promoting exercising.

 12 Steps to Launch a Jerusalema Dance Challenge at Work